tayruxin/tp/docs/UserGuide.md

 [&uarr; Back to Table of Contents](#table-of-contents)

-### Add remark to a company: `remark`
+### Adding Remarks to a Company: `remark`

-_After adding a company, if you wish to note down more information such as job description, use the `remark` command to input these additional details._
+_After adding a company, you wish to note down more information such as the job description, pre-requisites and mental notes for yourself!
+Just use the `remark` command to input these additional details._

 **Format:** `remark INDEX re/REMARK`

-> `INDEX`: Adds remark of the company at INDEX number shown in the displayed company list.
+> `INDEX`: Adds remarks to the company at the INDEX number shown in the displayed company list.
-> `re/REMARK` : type prefix `re/` followed by the remark you want to add
+> `re/REMARK` : Type prefix `re/` followed by the remarks you want to add.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
-* Remark cannot be empty.
-Use the unremark command to delete instead.
+* Remarks cannot be empty.
+If you wish to remove existing remarks, use the  [`unremark` command](#deleting-remarks-of-a-company) instead.
 </div>

 <div markdown="block" class="alert alert-danger">
 **:exclamation: Warning:**<br>
-* When adding a remark, the existing remark of the company will be removed i.e adding of remark is not cumulative.
+* When adding remarks, the existing remarks of the company will be removed i.e. adding of remarks is not cumulative.
 </div>

 **Examples:**